20 Cajun Thanksgiving Recipes For Your Holiday Menu

 Best Hot Cajun Boudin Dip Recipe

-This boudin dip is a hard-to-resist baked appetizer flavored with boudin (a Cajun sausage of rice and meat), melted cheese, and Cajun seasoning topped with crispy bacon bits and green onion.
+This boudin dip is a hard-to-resist baked appetizer flavored with boudin (a Cajun sausage made from rice and meat), melted cheese, and Cajun seasoning.
+It is topped with crispy bacon bits and green onions.

 Chunky, Cheesy, Creamy Crawfish Dip

-A rich and creamy, cheesy dip with spicy-delicious chunks of crawfish.
+A rich, creamy, cheesy dip with spicy, delicious chunks of crawfish.
 Yum!
 Serve warm with chips or crackers.

 Cajun Firecracker Ranch Crackers

-Crispy baked saltines packed with flavor.
-They're easy to make and great as a snack or appetizer or served with soup, gumbo, and salad.
-Oh, yeah, and with a link of hot boudin or a boudin ball, too.
+Cajun Firecracker Ranch Crackers are crispy baked saltines packed with flavor.
+They're easy to make and great as a snack, appetizer, or served with soup, gumbo, and/or salad.
+Oh, yeah, and with a link of hot boudin, too.
+Smack!

 Muffuletta Cheese Ball